Occupied Palestinian Territories

 Supporting older people in the occupied Palestinian territories

 In the last year, we have helped older people in several different areas:

-- We have assisted the Ministry of Health to develop specific geriatric health guidelines.
+- We have worked with the Ministry of Health to produce specific geriatric health guidelines.

-- continue improving our age-friendly spaces in the Gaza Strip and West Bank,
+- We will continue setting up age-friendly spaces in the Gaza strip and West Bank.

 - We will continue our Age Demands Action campaign to bring about policy change for older people.